top of page

 ARTISTS

-Through these encounters, participants will find the support and challenge they need
+Through the training, participants will find support and challenge --

-to enlarge their sense of what might be possible on stage, and to bring their newfound tools & capacities for robust expression & playful investigation to their creative practices and communities.
+and to bring their newfound tools & capacities for vital expression & playful investigation

 JUSTINE WOLF WILLIAMS

 Justine (she, they) is an actor-creator, theater & filmmaker, and celebrated teacher of play, clown, ensemble-based and devised performance.
 In the US, she has developed new work and appeared on stages at Ars Nova, NYTW, The Public Theater, Dixon Place, Abrons Arts, Shakespeare Theater of NJ, Yale Rep and Berkeley Rep, among others.
-Film work has premiered at Woodstock Film Festival, New Directors/New Films and Maryland Film Festival, and she was an artist-in-residence at the Metropolitan Museum of Art, where she integrated new media and performance to bring the voices/work of elder immigrant artists in NYC to life inside the museum.
+Film work has premiered at Woodstock Film Festival, New Directors/New Films and Maryland Film Festival, and she was an artist-in-residence at the Metropolitan Museum of Art, where she created a media and performance-based work for the museum.

-She has been at Yale School of Drama since 2013 teaching Acting as Play, Collaboration, and advising & facilitating new play development, and completed her MFA at CUNY/Brooklyn College in Performance and New Media.
+She has been at the Yale School of Drama since 2013 teaching Acting as Play, Collaboration, and advising & facilitating new play development.
+She completed her MFA at CUNY in Performance and New Media.

 KATIE DOWN

-Katie is a sound artist, experimenter, flutist, multi-instrumentalist, composer, sound practitioner, music psychotherapist, and teacher/facilitator.
+Katie is a sound artist, experimenter, multi-instrumentalist, composer, music psychotherapist, and voice teacher.

 She hosts and curates workshops and events at Sound Well Barn in Upstate NY, an intimate artist retreat center she co-founded that convenes people around creativity and well-being.